joselael/Software-Engineering-Project/README.md

 ### Tools ###
 Recent version of Python 3.x
-HTML CSS JavaScript (?) for UI
+HTML CSS JavaScript (?) for Front End
-MariaDB w/ SQL for DB
+MariaDB for DB
 Git for SVM
 AWS or GC for Hosting the App
 *Web App and the hosting are reach goals*